PARKS & GREENWAYS

 917 McFee Road

-Facilities: two lighted rectangular fields (not available for lacrosse due to proximity to walking trails), lighted playground, lighted walk trails (1/2-mile loop), splash pad, two picnic pavilions, two restrooms.
+Facilities: two lighted rectangular fields (not available for lacrosse due to proximity to walking trails), lighted playground, lighted walk trails, splashpad, three picnic pavilions (including a new special event pavilion), three restrooms, lighted tennis/pickleball courts, basketball court and adaptive bike and hie trail.
+For more information about tennis/pickleball reservations, click here.

 Founders Park at Campbell Station